flopezag/fiware-management-scripts/README.md

 1. Clone this repository.
 2. Define the configuration file: `./Config/management.ini`
-3. Create the virtualenv: `virtualenv -ppython3.9 env`
+3. Create the virtualenv: `uv venv --python 3.13`
-4. Activate the python environment: `source ./env/bin/activate`
+4. Activate the python environment: `source ./.venv/bin/activate`
-5. Install the requirements: `pip install -r requirements.txt
+5. Install the requirements: `uv pip install -r requirements.txt`

 By default, the service will take the content of the Environment variable `CONFIG_FILE`.
 If it is not specified, the service will take the values by default from the [local configuration file](./Config/management.ini) file.